BerniHiros/BernieHirosIT1025/Project/readme.md

 * Supply a sample

 ## Conclusion
 I have enjoyed the course and its exposure to so many new thoughts.
 Will try and continue to research (on the side) when I feel behind.
 I am in _awe_ of some of the younger students knowledge.
-I am registered for IT 1050 with Khaizaran, Dalia.
-I would like to know the most employable IT degrees.
-Then take more courses and decide a path.
+My future path includes more classes, I am registered for IT 1050 with Khaizaran, Dalia.
+Lastly,seeking information from teachers, friends and the internet, the most employable IT degrees.